pschan-gh/cranach/README.md

 It has the following components:

-1. An lightweight XML-based document format (referred to as "cranach"), which aims to store both presentational and semantic information.
+1. A lightweight XML-based document format (referred to as "cranach"), which aims to store both presentational and semantic information.
     * Actual presentation is controlled by a separate XML stylesheet which is included in Item 3 (see below) or may be custom-provided.
     * It aims to support direct inclusion of HTML5 elements.
     * It aims to support direct inclusion of MathML elements, both presentational and semantic.